 3. The applicant must have earned a minimum cumulative GPA of 2.0 for all college level courses.
 If college coursework has not been completed, a cumulative high school GPA of 2.0.
 Students making application for the same year they graduate from high school must have a 2.0 GPA at the end of the first semester of their senior year to be eligible to apply.
 Passing the GED Test will meet this requirement.

-4. COMPASS/ASSET Test scores must be at the 34th percentile or above in English, reading and mathematics.
-Test date must be within the last four years but applicants may only test twice during the previous twelve months.
+4. Placement test scores must be at the 34th percentile or above in English, reading and mathematics.

 PRINT with Descriptions